jimmymuthoni/jimmymuthoni/README.md

 ### Hey there 👋 Nice to meet you.

-Ask me about Backend Development,DevOps practices and Cloud Infrastructure.
+Ask me about Backend Development, DevOps & DevSecOps practices and Cloud Infrastructure.